-The fellowship program is a new program dedicated to fostering emerging writers.
+Our fellowship program is dedicated to fostering emerging writers.
 It is open to writers of every genre, including fiction, nonfiction memoir, journalism, poetry, dramatic writing, etc. Writers who have demonstrated a commitment to their craft but who are not yet widely published are invited to apply for one of up to three low-rent workspaces reserved for fellows.
-Fellows work two days a week for a six-month period (beginning in either January or July).
+Fellows work two days a week for a six-month period, beginning in either January or July.

 In addition to working at the Grotto, fellows will get a chance to meet with established writers in their field.
 Fellows are invited to all Grotto events, including lunches, which are usually a communal occasion frequented by visiting writers, editors, filmmakers and other artists.
 Once a year, fellows are invited to do a public reading at the Grotto to present the work they’ve done on fellowship.

-Please send a sample of recent work (10 pages of prose or up to ten poems) as well as a brief letter explaining your background, your particular project, and what you hope to gain from working at the Grotto to sfgrottofellowship [at] gmail [dot] com.
+To apply, please send a sample of recent work (ten pages of prose, or up to ten poems) as well as a brief letter explaining your background, your particular project, and what you hope to gain from working at the Grotto to sfgrottofellowship [at] gmail [dot] com.
 Fellows for the 2014 fellowships have already been decided.
 Our next application reading period for the 2015 fellowship year is October 1-31, 2014.
 Deadline for all applications is October 31, 2014.

 Questions?
 Please write Jenny Bitner, Diana Kapp, or Maw Shein Win at sfgrottofellowship [at] gmail [dot] com